Welcome to Site Resources!

 - I am a student working from an incomplete knowledge base.

-- I’m not affiliated with any political party or movement.
+- I am not affiliated with any political party or movement.

-- I’m biased for books, academic papers, and empirical research and against news articles.
+- I am biased for books and academic papers and against opinion articles.

-- I’m biased in favor of logic-based arguments and against emotional appeals.
+- I am biased in favor of logic-based arguments and empirical evidence against emotional appeals.

 - I have no time for the idea that Russia somehow defies logic.

-- I refer to the 73 years of the existence of the USSR not as a historical “mistake” of an oppressive tyranny but as a distinct cultural/social/political entity.
+- I refer to the USSR’s 73-year existence not as a historical “mistake” of oppressive tyranny but as a distinct cultural/social/political entity.

-- I do not believe that the mass media can be counted on to provide balanced coverage of Russia.
-That goes for both Western and Russian mass media, but especially Western.
+- I do not believe that mass media in either the U.S. or Russia can be counted on to provide balanced coverage of Russia.

-- While I do not hold a positive view of the Putin administration, I’m in no rush to demonize it.
+- While I do not hold a positive view of the Putin administration, I am in no rush to demonize it.

-- I am of the belief that my country’s interests are not well served by confrontation with Russia, and that it is good when nation-states have stable, non-bellicose relations with one another.
+- I believe that my country’s interests are not well served by confrontation with Russia, and that it is good when nation-states have stable, non-bellicose relations with one another.

-- No ad hominem or individual attacks on the blog owner or individual commenters.
+- No ad hominem attacks on the blog owner or other commenters.
 Personal attack comments will be deleted.

-Side note: If you write a long comment (or one with more than three links) and it doesn’t appear with the rest, it likely got caught in the spam filter.
-You might have to wait a few minutes for me to approve it manually.
+Note: If you write a comment with more than 6 links and it doesn’t appear with the rest, it’s not you, it’s Akis(me)t.
+Your comment likely got caught in the spam filter and will have to be approved manually.

-- Attribute the content to the Russia Reviewed blog or “J.T. on Russia Reviewed”.
+- Attribute the content to the Russia Reviewed blog or “J.T. at Russia Reviewed.”

 - Do not misrepresent me or what I said in my original post.

 Note: The only social media platforms I use are WordPress and Twitter (@theredshelf).
 If you see my content on any other site, I didn’t put it there.
 If you see anyone claiming to be me on another site, I’d love to know.
 Drop me a line on the About page.